BernhardLinz/zabbix-ldap-sync-bash/README.md

  - Zabbix User
 <br>
 as needed.
 The users must be direct members, do not use nested groups.<br>

-In the examples i am using the groupname `Zabbix-Super-Admin`
+In the examples i am using the groupname `Zabbix-Super-Admin`<br>

 ### 2. Install Prerequisites on Linux
 Yes, i am using pure bash to avoid any prerequisites but we need a program for accessing LDAP and some other tools.
-All of them should be available in the standard repositories:
+All of them should be available in the standard repositories:<br>

 **Debian/Ubuntu**

     apt install ldap-utils